-RRSPs are a great vehicle for reducing current year’s income tax, while saving for retirement.
-RRSP are registered retirement savings plans, which enable Canadians to access tax benefits for joining in the plan.
-RRSP contributions made by a tax payer decreases their current year taxable income and the savings are not taxed till withdrawn in retirement, presumably, when the retiree’s income is less.
+RRSPs are a great vehicle for reducing a current year’s income tax, while saving for retirement.
+RRSPs are registered retirement savings plans, which enable Canadians to access tax benefits for joining in the plan.
+RRSP contributions made by a tax payer decrease the current year taxable income and the savings are not taxed till withdrawn in retirement, presumably, when the retiree’s income is less.
 RRSP owners may access their RRSP savings prior to retirement to purchase or build a home under Home Buyer’s Plan.

 The homebuyer plan allows an individual to withdraw money from their RRSP to buy or build a home.

 The RRSP funds withdrawn under the home buyer plan can only be used for the purchase or build of a home for the RRSP owner and not for any other individual, related or not to the RRSP owner.
 The only exception to this rule is if the RRSP owner is buying or building a home for a person related to them with a disability.
-Additionally the withdrawal should be made prior to the individual moving into the property and no later than 30 days after the individual has moved into the new home.
-If the withdraw happens after the 30 day period, the withdrawal will be considered unacceptable and will be met with penalties and accompanying fees from the CRA.
+Additionally, the withdrawal should be made prior to the individual moving into the property and no later than 30 days after the individual has moved into the new home.
+If the withdrawal happens after the 30 day period, the withdrawal will be deemed unacceptable and will be met with penalties and accompanying fees from the CRA.

 The home buyer plan allows for a tax payer to withdraw up to $25,000.
-This can be withdraw from ne plan or numerous, as long at the home buyer is the owner of the RRSPs which are withdrawn.
-The plan has an age limit of 71, once an individual has reached 71 they are no longer able to take advantage of the home buyer plan.
+This can be withdraw from one plan or numerous, as long at the home buyer is the owner of the RRSP monies which are withdrawn.
+The plan has an age limit of 71; once an individual has reached 71, they are no longer able to take advantage of the home buyer plan.